winksaville/rust-binance-cli/README.md

 This program provides a command line interface to some of the binance.us API's.
-It also Includes some higher level capabilities such as automatically buying and selling assets.
+It also Includes some higher level capabilities such as automatically buying and selling of assets.
 Eventually other higher level capabilities maybe provoded.

 Also, there are some **really dangerous** subcommands, such as